movinw/clustering_webapp/README.md

 This will install all the packages needed.

 Download the completed code and data, making sure to put them into the same folder.

+We will be using a text editor, so no particular software is needed.
+Notepad will work, but I prefer to use [Sublime](https://www.sublimetext.com/) as it highlights syntax well.
+I highly recommend using it.